cocos-creator/test-gfx/README.md

     $ cmake --build build # build the project
     ```

-    You can also open the project with _Visual Studio_.
+    After configuring the project, you can also open `build/test-gfx.sln` with _Visual Studio_.

 2. Android
     * In _Android Studio_, import the project in `./src/android/`.